-HPE445 • Human Performance Laboratory
+HPE445 • Advanced Laboratory Techniques in Biokinetics

-Performance and interpretation of assessments in the human performance laboratory.
-Activities focus on how to run a human performance laboratory and refine and master previously learned physiological assessment skills.
-Data collection, reduction, and research activity are included.
+Collection, interpretation, and prescription of human subjects data will be conducted.
+Activities focus on how to work in a dynamic laboratory and refine and master previously learned assessment skills.
 Prerequisite: HPE399.

-HPE450 • Physiology and Interventions in Disabilities and (fall) 3 credits Chronic Disease
+HPE450 • Physiology and Interventions in Disabilities and Chronic Disease

 Examination of the physiology of various diseases and how exercise is used as a therapeutic regimen to prevent or often reverse disease pathology.
 Interactions of lifestyle modification, exercise, and medications are examined.
 Advanced electrocardiogram (ECG) recognition and testing are addressed.
-Prerequisites: HPE399.
+Prerequisite: HPE399.

-HPE481 • Internship in Health and Physical Education (fall, spring) 3 credits A practical experience in an off-campus setting in applying academic knowledge and professional skills under the dual supervision of a faculty member and a practicing professional.
+HPE481 • Internship in Health and Physical Education (fall, spring) 3 credits

+A practical experience in an off-campus setting in applying academic knowledge and professional skills under the dual supervision of a faculty member and a practicing professional.
 Designed by student in consultation with a faculty member.
 Application must be made at least one semester prior to the intended experience.
-Prerequisite: Major in community health or exercise science.
-(Exercise science students must complete HPE399.)
+Prerequisite: Major in biokinetics.
+(Biokinetics students must complete HPE399.)

-HPE498 • Senior Seminar in Exercise Science
+HPE498 • Senior Seminar in Biokinetics

 Requires reading, writing, discussion, and accumulation of clinical hours in the Exercise Medicine and Prevention Center on pertinent topics in applied health sciences.
 In addition, an introduction of areas such as client interaction and clinic administration are examined.
-Prerequisites: HPE445; major in exercise science; senior standing.
+Prerequisites: HPE445; major in biokinetics; senior standing.